-These programmes follow all the rules with respect to a UEL-validated programme offered by a third party, and a formal Memorandum of Co-operation came into operation from M.Arch 2014 and was revised and extended in December 2018.
+These programmes follow the rules and regulations with respect to a UEL-validated programme offered by a third party, and a formal Memorandum of Co-operation (MoC) came into operation from March 2014 and was revised and extended in December 2018.
+Following the successful 2022 partnership review the MoC will be extended for a further 5 years.

+1.2.
 CAT & GSE: AREAS OF EXPERIENCE / EXPERTISE

-The Centre for Alternative Technology (CAT), is an environmental charity and visitor centre demonstrating practical solutions for sustainability.
-CAT's activities have covered all aspects of green living: environmental building, eco-sanitation, woodland management, renewable energy, energy efficiency and organic growing for over 45 years.
-Due to the evidence emerging about the climate emergency, CAT has been changing focus over the past 10 years to become a centre for teaching adaptation and transformation by building on its past and embracing this new direction for the future.
+The Centre for Alternative Technology (CAT), Machynlleth, Powys, is an environmental charity and visitor centre demonstrating practical solutions for sustainability.
+Since 1973 CAT's activities have covered all aspects of green living: environmental building, eco-sanitation, woodland management, renewable energy, energy efficiency and organic growing, however due to the evidence emerging about the urgency of environmental change, CAT is now changing focus and is striving to become a centre for teaching adaptation transformation by building on its past and embracing this new direction for the future.

-The CAT site is a unique and valuable practical demonstration centre with a range of examples of sustainable solutions, such as the use of hemp and rammed earth as building materials.
-CAT has an array of installed renewables systems including photovoltaic displays, solar thermal, a micro-grid, demonstration off-grid systems, renewable grid-connected systems, heat pump technologies, hydro-electric systems, a water-balanced funicular railway, a display of working biomass heaters and boilers, and a range of small to medium sized wind turbines.
-CAT also has black water treatment via two reed bed systems, compost toilets, low-flush systems, an off-mains water supply, and an extensive organic garden providing vegetables to the restaurant when in season.
+The CAT site is a unique and valuable practical demonstration centre with a range of examples of sustainable solutions such as the use of hemp and binder as a building material.
+CAT has an array of installed renewables systems.
+These include photovoltaic displays; solar thermal; a micro-grid; demonstration off-grid systems and renewable grid-connected systems; several hydro-electric systems; a water-balanced funicular railway, an air-source heat pump; a community heat main; a display of working biomass heaters and boilers, and a range of small to medium sized wind turbines.
+CAT also has black water treatment via two reed bed systems, compost toilets as well as low-flush systems, an off-mains water supply, and an extensive organic garden that can be explored by visitors.

 Day-to-day activities include:

-- An educational visitor centre open 7 days a week with 7 acres of interactive displays. - A free information service answering enquiries on aspects of sustainable living. - The Graduate School offering a range of postgraduate degrees in environmental architecture, planning, adaptation, and renewable energy. - Residential and short courses for the public, including more specialised courses for builders, engineers, electricians, and plumbers. - Curriculum-based education for visiting schools, colleges and universities. - Hosting residential education trips for schools and colleges in the unique eco-cabins. - Undertaking educational outreach work, including teacher training and school visits. - Publishing books on key environmental issues and their solutions. - Running a successful volunteer programme for hands-on experience. - A growing network of supporting members who receive CAT's quarterly magazine Clean Slate and an invitation to an annual conference. - Access to a vegetarian restaurant and on-site eco-shop, including mail-order service.
+- An educational visitor centre which is open 7 days a week, with 7 acres of interactive displays. - A free information service, answering enquiries on aspects of sustainable living. - A Graduate School, offering a range of postgraduate degrees in environmental architecture, renewable energy, green building, food, ecology and behaviour change. - Residential and one-day courses for the public, as well as more specialised courses for builders, engineers, electricians, and plumbers. - Provision of curriculum-based education to visiting schools, colleges and universities. - Hosting of residential education trips for schools and colleges in the unique eco-cabins.

+- Carrying out educational outreach work, including teacher training and school visits. - Publishing books on key environmental issues and their solutions. - Running a successful volunteer programme for those that want to gain hands-on experience. - Having a growing network of supporting members who receive CAT's quarterly magazine Clean Slate and an invitation to an annual conference. - Access to a vegetarian restaurant and on-site eco-shop, including mail-order service.